 You may be surprised to know that green is a very powerful color.
-It actually has been known to make an impact of many people’s behavior and decisions.
+It actually has been known to make an impact on many people’s behavior and decisions.
 The color green evokes a feeling of abundance and is associated with peace, rest, and security.
-Crazy enough, people are sometimes invited into a “green room” while waiting to go on camera.
-So, who could argue that green isn’t a great color to add somewhere into your home.
+People are sometimes invited into a “green room” while waiting to go on camera.
+So, who could argue that green isn’t a great color to add somewhere into your home?

-We do not have any natural light in our new build laundry room, but really wanted to go with something different like green cabinetry.
+We do not have any natural light in our new build laundry room but really wanted to go with something different like green cabinetry.
 When I think of green I normally think of dark, moody green shades.
-Much to my surprise, lighter greens are also on the rise and look beautiful.
+But lighter greens are also on the rise and look beautiful.
 So, that is the direction we are thinking about going.

 Benjamin Moore Flora